-Once you checked out https://github.com/DataArt/ebc-template repository and created a separate directory for out-of-source build, you need to run a command similar to this:
+Once you checked out https://github.com/DataArt/ebc-template repository and created a separate directory for out-of-source build, you need to run a command like this:

 The first argument of the cmake command specifies a directory that contains CMakeLists.txt file - a file that holds project description, and defines rules of how to compile and link the project.

 DCMAKE_TOOLCHAIN_FILE argument specifies so called toolchain file.
 This file basically redefines standard cmake definitions.
 It can define the way cmake actually invoke particular command.
 For instance, if you need to use arm-none-eabi-gcc executable insteard of gcc, this file is a right place to acomplish this.

 Argument DTOOLCHAIN_PATH is specific to ebc-template project.
 You may find it usefull if you have a few arm-none-eabi toolchains installed in your system.
 It allows you to set a path to bin directory of particular toolchain you want to use during the build.

 By default all projects undef ebc-template repository get compiled in "release" mode.
 This means that the compiler will optimize an application code and will not include any debug information into binary output.
 So later on you will not be able to debug your C/C++ code.

 So in order to tell cmake that you actually need a debug build you need to add